onixgod/SOC-Automation-Project/README.md

     -   Action: "Run command"
     -   Command: "firewall-drop0"
     -   Agent list: Get from execution arguments (agent.id)
-    -   Alert: Paste entire alert JSON from execution arguments
+    -   Alert: Paste the entire alert JSON from execution arguments

 We first give the app a name, then pass the arguments.